vzx7/vpn-setup/README.md

 Instructions are written for Linux servers  - (Debian or Ubuntu).

 # Fixing a DNS Leak
-If the client is used on a linux operating system and you are using NetworkManager, use [CA Server](https://github.com/vzx7/vpn-setup/blob/main/dns_reset.sh) script.
+If the client is used on a linux operating system and you are using NetworkManager, use [dns_reset.sh](https://github.com/vzx7/vpn-setup/blob/main/dns_reset.sh) script.

 # Denial of responsibility